Vote in CASI fall election

 Meeting Schedule

-The SMPH Committee on Academic Staff Issues (CASI) meets on the fourth Monday of every month from 1:30-3:00 p.m. on Zoom.
-Anyone can attend these meetings.
+The SMPH Committee on Academic Staff Issues (CASI) meets on the second Monday of each month from 1–2:30 p.m., except for November, which will be on Nov.
+17.

 In this section